malahierba-lab/token/README.md

 **1.- Make a Token Instance**

-    //Get a Model Instance... in this case, User instance.
+    //Get a Model Instance... in this case, a User instance.
     $user = User::find(1);

     // Create a password reset token instance